webplatform/docs/guides/html_forms_basics/index.md

 ''Figure 2: The second form example &mdash; looking better.''

-You can also put this example code into an HTML page and play with it, but note that when you try to submit the form you will get a 404 error &mdash;
+You can also put this example code into an HTML page and play with it, but if you try to submit the form you will get a 404 error &mdash;
 this is because the <code>script.php</code> file the <code>action</code> attribute points to does not actually exist; it is just there to give you the idea of what happens upon form submission.
 See the section covering the <code>action</code> attribute below for more information.

 Here we have made a few additions to the basic, simple form.
 Let's break it down: